pcurry/gaia/README.md

 - exports panda datadframe as gaia_query_results.csv

 punch list / road map for continued development:
-- add G-Flux to parameters downloaded from Gaia
-- user prompted for distance from Sol to be sampled from Gaia
+- update not_in_any_Gaia_DR.csv file to include actual G-mag values and not placeholder values
-- ingest .csv file of stars which appeared in Gaia DR1 and/or DR2 but not in DR3 (including gal-lat, gal-lon, parallax, G-Flux)
+- ingest .csv file of stars which appeared in Gaia DR1 and/or DR2 but not in DR3 (including gal-lat, gal-lon, parallax, G-Mag)
-- calculates normalized brightness of stars based on G-Flux and distance (note this is not the same as absolute magntiude / luminosity, but close enough to work as a proxy for our purposes), add as column to Panda data frame
+- calculate normalized brightness of stars based on G-Mag and distance (note this is not the same as absolute magntiude / luminosity, but close enough to work as a proxy for our purposes), including special handling where no G-Mag value is present from Gaia dataset, add as column to Panda data frame
 - query SIMBAD to cross-match Gaia designations with Star Names and Spectral Classifications, add as columns to Panda data frame
 - include handling of when SIMBAD has no cross-matched entries
 - include handling of when SIMBAD has cross-match but no spectral type
 - convert SIMBAD rendering of Bayer and Flamsteed designations to more human-friendly text
+- prompt user to define distance from Sol to be sampled from Gaia

 ## File: gaia_query_results.csv ##
 output file from gaia_query_results.csv